tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库My SQL/产品简介/产品概述_intl_en.md

 [Tencent Cloud Console](https://console.cloud.tencent.com/cdb): Web-based UIs.

 ### Related Services
-For more information on how to calculate actual expenses precisely with relevant billing tools, see [Fees Overview](https://intl.cloud.tencent.com/document/product/236/18335) and [Price Calculator](https://buy.cloud.tencent.com/calculator/cdb).
+For more information on how to calculate actual expenses precisely with relevant billing tools, see [Fees Overview](https://intl.cloud.tencent.com/document/product/236/18335).

 For more information on how to set up in-cloud data services by purchasing TencentDB for MySQL instances, see [Purchase and Renewal Procedures](https://intl.cloud.tencent.com/document/product/236/5160) and [Getting Started](http://intl.cloud.tencent.com/document/product/236/3128).